Skip to main content

 Real-time clock resolution in microseconds.

 This parameter controls the execution of queries that use the NOW() function.
 The output of such queries depends on the real-time clock and can change over time without any external inputs.
-The pipeline will update the clock value and trigger incremental recomputation at most each clock_resolution_usecs microseconds.
+If the query uses NOW(), the pipeline will update the clock value and trigger incremental recomputation at most each clock_resolution_usecs microseconds.
+If the query does not use NOW(), then clock value updates are suppressed and the pipeline ignores this setting.

 It is set to 1 second (1,000,000 microseconds) by default.